BradleyWood/Longest-Line-In-Polygon/README.md

 <p>
 This algorithm is has an average time complexity of n^3 and a worst case time complexity of n^3 log n.
-The space case space complexity is n.
+The worst case space complexity is n.
 </p>

 ### Running times